abcdefucsb/cdd203finalproj/README.md

 The repository will be downloaded as a ZIP file.
 You can then unzip it to access the contents.

 ## Set Up Virtual Environment & Install Packages
-(1)Recommened: Run the python script, using Google Colab or
+(1)Recommened: Run the python script, using Google Colab<br>
+or<br>
-(2a) Set up virtual environment:
+(2a) Set up virtual environment: <br>

-    (2a1)Install Python (if not already installed)
+    (2a1)Install Python (if not already installed)<br>
     First, make sure Python is installed on your system.
-You can check if Python is installed by running the following command in your terminal or command prompt:
+You can check if Python is installed by running the following command in your terminal or command prompt:<br>
     ```bash
     python --version
     or